This is Something That is Considerably Difficult for Me to Write

 The Honeymoon Phase

 I was in such a “honeymoon” phase that I did not truly see how screwed up our relationship was at the time.
 Honestly, I made it very clear that I did not want to do anything further unless we got married.
 I made a choice a long time ago to wait until marriage to have any kind of relations with a man since that is what God says in his Word.
 After about a year of dating, he kissed me and touched me even though I did not say yes or no. And from there we continued to make poor choices and follow fleshly desires rather than focusing our eyes on God and working on our relationship.

 Being “In Love”

-I wanted to make him happy because I wanted to be in love so bad and I wanted him to care about me like I saw in the relationships of my other friends.
+I wanted to make him happy because I wanted to be in love so bad and I wanted him to care about me as I saw in the relationships of my other friends.
 I had never felt that feeling of “being in love” and I did not see how dangerous it was for me to continue in that sin pattern.
-Eventually I told him that we could not continue like this anymore and he agreed to stop.
-From the beginning that we started dating I told him that if he ever laid a finger on me that it would not end well for him, which he didn’t but he also treated me in a way that is not acceptable in the way a man should take care of a woman.
+Eventually, I told him that we could not continue like this anymore and he agreed to stop.
+From the beginning that we started dating, I told him that if he ever laid a finger on me that it would not end well for him, which he didn’t but he also treated me in a way that is not acceptable in the way a man should take care of a woman.

 Manipulation and Emotional Abuse

 He would yell at me and be overly possessive over me for no reason.
 I told him that I was considering, not even stating I was actually going to do it, but that I wanted to possibly join a sorority.
 He freaked out and told me he did not want me to join because I would leave him for a frat guy that was better than him.
 I assured him that cheating was not something that I take lightly and that I only had eyes for him.